Jellyneo

 Involving Pets

-With the introduction of the pet transfer system, some of the big problems that used to exist are now gone, but these scams managed to survive...
+With the introduction of the pet transfer system in 2008, some of the big problems that used to exist are now gone, but these scams managed to survive...

-Pet trading (with extra add-ons): Pet trading means exchanging one pet for another pet.
-You're not allowed to ask for custom petpets, Battledome weapons, other items, accounts, or Neopoints to be tacked on to the trade as well.
+Pet trading means exchanging one pet for another pet.
+You're not allowed to ask for custom Petpets, Battledome weapons, other items, accounts, or Neopoints to be tacked on to the trade as well.
+You can ask for what's referred to as "custom" which means changing the pet's colour or species prior to trading.

 Involving Contests/Raffles/Promotions